Tawanda Kanhema: Early life and education

 Tawanda Kanhema is from the city of Salisbury, Zimbabwe.
 He studied documentary film-making and journalism at University of California, Berkeley.

 Career

 As of 2019, Kanhema was a product manager in Silicon Valley.
 In 2009, he noticed that Zimbabwe was not represented on Google Street View.
 He subsequently volunteered to carry the Street View gear across 2000 mi of Zimbabwe so that it would be more complete and representative.
 He captured images in Zimbabwe via helicopter, speedboat, bicycling, car, and hiking.
 Ultimately, about 500 mi of his travels across the country were uploaded to the Street View platform.
 Kanhema acted as a volunteer for Google for this project, spending US$5,000 of his own money to travel and take the pictures for Street View.
 In March 2019, he was paid by the Mushkegowuk Council of northern Ontario to document the ice roads connecting their villages for Street View.
-Kanhema views his efforts as part of a wider effort to make Zimbabwe more attractive and accessible to tourists.
+Kanhema views his efforts as part of a wider effort to make Zimbabwe more attractive and accessible to tourists, and to improve geospatial data availability and quality in the region.